Birthgap — global fertility and the timing of parenthood

 Global average (2024): 36.1% · European average (2024): 34.6%

-Italy’s Birthgap Generational Indicator (TFG) reached 43.0% in 2024, corresponding to a total fertility rate (TFR) of 1.18.
-This marks a slight increase of 1.0 percentage point from 2023.
-Childlessness has been on the rise over the last five years, with the average between 2020 and 2024 at 40.9%.
-Compared to the 2000s average of 33.9%, the current figure is about 9.1 percentage points higher.
-The TFG dipped to its lowest point in the early 2020s, averaging 39.8% from 2020 to 2022.
-On the global stage, Italy ranks 9th among 38 countries, while within Europe, it holds one of the top TFG levels, ranked 6th out of 31.
+In 2024, Italy’s Birthgap Generational Indicator (TFG) stands at 43.0% (equivalent to a TFR of 1.18), showing a slight increase of 1.0 percentage points from 2023.
+Childlessness has been on the rise over the last five years, with the average from 2020 to 2024 reaching 40.9%.
+This reflects a notable increase of approximately 9.1 percentage points compared to the 2000s average of 33.9%.
+The lowest TFG levels were recorded in the early 2020s (2020–2022), averaging 39.8%.
+On the global stage, Italy ranks 9th out of 38 countries, while within Europe it is among the highest, holding the 6th position out of 31 countries.

 Birthgap Generational Indicator (TFG) over the decades